 - Adding frequency initially will also help to understand how different times of the day impact performance.

-We also provide results of the three measurements that have the biggest impact on user experience:
+Within each specific check, we also provide results of the three measurements that have the biggest impact on user experience:

-Visitor Profile Results page
+Measurement Results page

 The profile details of the simulated visitor parameters used for this particular instance of the page being measured.